temporalio/documentation/docs/use-cases-long-running.md

 ## Motivation

-Many business processes naturally have a long duration and may run for hours, days, or months:
+Many business processes naturally have a long duration and may run for hours, days, months, or even years:

 - Expense approval process requiring manual intervention from a human.
 - A process of labeling data for ML where an expert fills metadata via a user interface.